-Intel defined, implemented, and supplied the vConsolidate OEM version 1 workload. vConsolidate includes four different performance tests-database, Java, mail, and Web-that run simultaneously in different virtual machines (VMs) on a server.
+Intel defined, implemented, and supplied the vConsolidate OEM version 1 workload, vConsolidate includes four different performance tests database, Java, mail, and Web-that run simultaneously in different virtual machines (VMs) on a server.
 A fifth, idle VM is also present during the test. vConsolidate refers to a single collection of these five virtual machines as a consolidate stack unit (CSU).
 Depending on the type of server and its available resources, testers can choose to run one or more CSUs.
-The typical goal is to run enough CSUs to push the server under test to its maximum capacity by consuming close to 100 percent of the CPU capacity.
+The typical goal is to run enough CSUs to push the server under test to its maximum capacity by consuming 100 percent of the CPU capacity or very close to that amount.